russross/codrilla/api.md

     *   Name: the full name of the problem type
     *   Tag: the url-name of the problem type

+*   Get a problem type description (instructor)

+        GET /problem/type/TAG

+    Returns a description of the problem type named by TAG.
+Each entry has the following:

+    *   Name: the full name of the problem type
+    *   Tag: the url-name of the problem type
     *   FieldList: a list of fields in order

     Each field is an object containing: